yudai/gotty/README.md

 To restrict client access, you can use the `-c` option to enable the basic authentication.
 With option, clients need to input the specified username and passwords to connect to the gotty server.
 The `-r` option is a little bit casualer way to restrict access.
 With this option, gotty generates a random URL so that only people who know the URL can get access to the server.

 All traffic between servers and clients are NOT encrypted by default.
 When you send secret information through gotty, we strongly recommend you use the `-t` option which enables TLS/SSL on the session.
 By default, gotty loads the crt and key files placed at `~/.gotty.crt` and `~/.gotty.key`.
-You can overwrite these file paths with the `--tls-cert` and `--tls-key` options.
+You can overwrite these file paths with the `--tls-crt` and `--tls-key` options.
 When you need to generate a self-signed certification file, you can use the `openssl` command.

 ```sh
 openssl req -x509 -nodes -days 9999 -newkey rsa:2048 -keyout ~/.gotty.key -out ~/.gotty.crt